yeasy/docker-compose-files/hyperledger/1.0/README.md

 ### Fabric Bootup

-Start a MVE fabric cluster.
+Start a MVE fabric cluster, with the peer joined the default channel `testchainid`.

 ```sh
 $ docker-compose up